ImYiZheng/coding-challenge/README.md

 - run_realtime.sh : run script that process real time tweets

 **Prerequiste**
-To run any program, you need some general python libraries, like json, os, sys, datetime, dateutil, re, string.
+To run any program, you need some general python libraries, like json, sys, datetime.
-To run run_realtime.sh, you need to install tweepy in your machine (try command line: pip install tweepy).
-You also need ./data-gen/.twitter, and .twitter should contains twitter credential as following.

-	{
-	"access_token":"XXXXXX",
-	"access_token_secret":"XXXXXX",
-	"consumer_key":"XXXXXX",
-	"consumer_secret":"XXXXXX"
-	}